Optimal L3 Forwarding with VARP and Active/Active VRRP

 Fabric solutions that appear as a single system to the outside world usually offer optimal L3 forwarding.
 These solutions include:

 - Stacking ToR switches and other similar solutions, including HP IRF and Juniper’s Virtual Chassis) definitely fall in this category (note: using stacked switches or virtual chassis architectures with ring-based interconnect in environments with heavy east-west traffic is NOT a good idea);

-- Other architectures that present the whole fabric as a single layer-3 entity: Juniper’s QFabric and Plexxi’s Affinity Networks;
+- Other architectures that present the whole fabric as a single layer-3 entity like Juniper’s QFabric (now mostly obsolete).

 The first switch that is hit with an ARP request for the shared virtual IP address will reply with the shared MAC address (I’m not sure about the details – it might well be that the ARP broadcast gets flooded to all switches, in which case the sender gets numerous replies).
 When a host sends an IP packet to that same shared MAC address, the first ToR switch that the packet hits intercepts the packet (because it’s listening to the shared MAC address), and performs L3 routing.

 Things might get nasty if you have configuration mismatches – for example, missing ip virtual-router address configuration on one of the ToR switches.
 Make sure you use some sort of automation or orchestration system to configure the ToR switches.

 - Added a mention of Cumulus Linux VRR.